sgimmini/frag.extract.a/README.md

 # Frag.Extract

-## ToDo

-- continue on readme
-- grammar and spell check

 Fragment extractor for Stackoverflow.

 This is a tool to extract code fragments from answers to questions on Stackoverflow.
 It works in conjunction with a [Visual Studio Code Extension](https://marketplace.visualstudio.com/items?itemName=JonasGann.fragment-editor), which recieves the fragments from this Chrome Extension and saves them to a database.